c-okelly/org_to_anki/README.md

 ## Config values

-* Config contains all the default values for setup
+* Config in project root contains all the default values for running
-* Default org files ~/orgNotes/quickOrgNotes.org
+* Default org file is located at ~/orgNotes/quickOrgNotes.org
-* Default anki url is http://127.0.0.1:8765/
+* Default anki-connect url is http://127.0.0.1:8765/

 ## Testing